skoch13/website/README.md

 # skoch13.cloud
 This is a repo for my personal website, which represents my sense of humor and could be handy with generating SOCKS5 proxy credentials.

+## 01/06/2020
+The repo became public.
+Fixed caching.

 ## 01/02/2020
-the site became mobile-friendly(at least for iPhone X 😀), updated footer
+The site became mobile-friendly(at least for iPhone X 😀), updated footer

 ## 11/18/2019
 Fixed repeated user creation, not works properly.
 Remove unnecessary email field